LearnEverything/acktueli/src/pages/docs/CLIPART.md

 ++(-[ . ]-[ . ]-)

 ### Advanced Sarcasm
-Sarcasm is a good example of `clipart`, meaning you have to look at how the characters look in order to fully understand the meaning behind the `expression`.
+Sarcasm is a good example of `clipart`, meaning you have to look at how the characters look in order to fully understand the meaning behind the `clipart`.

 /) - smug